 Those are some mighty fine words, and they’re easy to back up.
 The Bahamas are home to hundreds of world records for dozens of different species.
 Sportfishing brings in an incredible $500 million every year.
 Safe to say, the fishing here’s pretty good.

 We’ve talked up the Bahamas enough, now let’s jump into what makes them so unique.
 Well, it’s simple – you can target just about any fish you can think of.
-Whether it’s laid-back reef fishing with a delicious meal at the end of the trip, premier flats action, or a big game bite that will take your breath away, the Bahamas have it all.
-Still, there are top catches that steal the show here, so let’s jump right in and see what they are.
+Whether it’s laid-back reef fishing for Snappers and Groupers, premier flats action for Bonefish, Permit, and Tarpon, or a big game bite, such as that of Tuna, Mahi Mahi, Wahoo, or Billfish, the Bahamas is sure to take your breath away.

-Outstanding Marlin Fishing Puts the Bahamas on the Map
+Marlin – They Put the Bahamas on the Map

 There are many, many reasons anglers come to the islands, but the main one is the arrival of Marlin in the spring.
 Billfishing in this part of the ocean is simply outstanding, with plenty of grander Marlin to test your skill, strength, and patience.